-When to sell your beef cattle depends on many things, but the two most common reasons are to maximise returns, or cut losses by quitting stock.
+When to sell your beef cattle depends on many things, but the two most common reasons are to maximise returns or cut losses by quitting stock.

 Payment for slaughtered cattle is based on a “Beef Classification System” or “Grading” of the carcass.
 This is operated by the NZ Meat Producers’ Board and is implemented in each meat processing plant by trained graders from the company, who are regularly checked by external supervising graders to make sure standards remain consistent and impartial.

-If your stock are not fit for slaughter, then you’ll have to sell them in the “store market”.
+If your stock is not fit for slaughter, then you’ll have to sell them in the “store market”.
 This may be because they’re not heavy enough or don’t have enough fat cover.
 However, remember that a meat company will process your stock, but you may not make much of a return.

 The grading system is regularly reviewed to meet industry changes - so check this by obtaining the latest information from Meat New Zealand.

 If you are home killing (remember the legal restrictions), the butcher can only return to you 45-55% of the live beast.
-The weight loss is from blood, intestines and contents, head, feet and hide.
-The remaining carcass is made up of bone, muscle and fat.
+The weight loss is from blood, intestines and contents, head, feet, and hide.
+The remaining carcass is made up of bone, muscle, and fat.
 Some internal fat may have been removed.

 The beef classification system allocates carcass grades according to: